Agnes Varda Forever in collaboration

 Using the $100 check that I mailed to her, she hired me to design a poster with the “Agnes Varda Forever” message and removable tabs listing movies directed by Varda.
 She bought colored paper on which to print the poster and perforated the lower portion of the poster making tab removal easier.
 Lastly, she cut each tab by hand and has been hanging them on poles throughout Portland ever since.
 As she does this she realizes, “I’m born to post stuff in public!”

 JJ hopes that people will take a tab from the poster and use it as a reminder to find out more about Agnes Varda and then watch the film.
+In May 2021, we celebrated her birthday by revealing our identities and the origin of the project during an interview with the Hollywood Theatre.

-Special thank you to Mykle Hansen, Harrell Fletcher, Portland State University Art and Social Practice program, The Portland Stamp Company, Independent Publishing Resource Center, Mark, Emma, Nico, John, Polly, and Agnes. ❤️
+Special thank you to Mykle Hansen, Harrell Fletcher, Portland State University Art and Social Practice MFA program, The Portland Stamp Company, Independent Publishing Resource Center, Mark, Emma, Nico, John, Polly, and Agnes. ❤️

 Would you like to hang a poster up in your neighborhood?
 If so, please feel free to download, print, cut the tabs, and post wherever you think one is needed!
 Please snap a photo of the scene where you hung it and post it to Instagram with the hashtag #agnesvardaforever.